Why do we have a Community?

-What escalation procedures are in place if campus administrators need support from Ready Education regarding issues of moderation or time-sensitive requests?
+What escalation procedures are in place if campus administrators need support from Ready Education regarding moderation issues or time-sensitive requests?

 Note: A student can take screenshots of any messages and share them with campus administrators at their discretion to report issues of harassment or any other issues.

-If you any need assistance, please don't hesitate to contact us, we will be happy to assist you.
+If you need assistance, please don't hesitate to contact us; we will be happy to assist you.

 Concerns about having the staffing resources to administer and moderate the social features?

-The campus community and built-in moderation features mean that once the app has been launched, it will self-regulate.
+The campus community and built-in moderation features will self-regulate once the app has been launched.

-What is the campus’s legal, ethical, and moral responsibility towards students in regards to messaging and content within the campus app?
+What is the campus’s legal, ethical, and moral responsibility towards students regarding messaging and content within the campus app?

 Section 230 of the Communications Decency Act (CDA) protects the institution and grants immunity from lawsuits based on the acts of users in online social networks.